 When it comes to making a crime drama in an urban setting, there’s a hell of a lot of cliches to avoid.
-While stereotypical hood characters run riot in this film, first-time director Malik Vitthal manages to skirt the biggest cliche of them all, by having its main protagonist reject that one last job.
+While stereotypical hood characters run riot, first-time director Malik Vitthal manages to skirt the biggest cliche of them all, by having its main protagonist reject that one last job.

-Yes, Bambi really wants to turn his life around and get his son out of their violent neighbourhood.
+Yes, Bambi wants to turn his life around and get his son out of their violent neighbourhood.
 He’s driven by morals and is a keen writer, eager to get a story published.
-I really liked how his film never goes in the direction you expect.
+This film never goes in the direction you expect.

 Bambi could take the easy way out, as a window of opportunity to make illegal cash opens in front of him.
 His horrible uncle Shrimp (Glenn Plummer) is a hardened criminal and a problem in Bambi’s life.
 The film is essentially a showcase for Boyega, who delivers a quality performance.
 From hard-hitting and poignant drama, he is convincing in all parts.

 An authentic vision

 Just like Boyega’s performance, Vitthal’s film has very naturalistic direction.
-I’ve never stepped foot in LA, but it’s easy to get immersed in this detailed world, from wailing sirens and barking dogs, and the various people wandering the streets.
+I’ve never stepped foot in LA, but it’s easy to get immersed in this detailed world, from wailing sirens and barking dogs to the various people wandering the streets.

-This inner city neighbourhood feels very distinct and real.
+This inner city neighbourhood feels distinct and real.
 Vitthal doesn’t hold back in showing us an economically deprived section of LA.
-It’s portrayed like a constant nightmare, which Bambi is desperate to escape.
-You can’t help but feel really sorry for the guy, especially since he’s raising a child with no mother on the scene, so his son is completely dependent on him.
+It’s portrayed as a constant nightmare, which Bambi is desperate to escape.
+You can’t help feel sorry for the guy, especially since he’s raising a child with no mother on the scene, so his son is completely dependent on him.